johanbry/weatherForcastServer/README.md

 # Weather Forecast API
-> This is a pair programming project done by me and [Johan Brynielsson](https://github.com/johanbry).
+> This is a pair programming project done by me and [Therese Lindén](https://github.com/thereselinden).
 The purpose of this project was to practice Vanilla Typescript outside original school projects.
 We are using MongoDB Atlas to store data fetched from the Geocodeing API.

 ## Learning objectives